AusDTO/dta-website/_posts/2017-03-08-women-of-the-dta.md

 category: blog
 tags: ['digital transformation']
 author: Nerida O'Loughlin
-author-excerpt: "Nerida O'Loughlin is the Interim CEO at the DTA "
+author-excerpt: "Nerida O'Loughlin is the Interim CEO at the DTA."
 hero-img: /images/blog-content/iwd-content.jpg
 thumbnail: /images/blog-thumbnails/iwd-thumb.jpg
 searchexcerpt: "In honour of International Women’s Day this year, we’re taking the opportunity to showcase the talents of some of the incredible women working at the DTA.
 A few of our colleagues, whose roles range from from user researcher to product manager, share their experiences of working in digital with us."